ganeti/ganeti/man/hbal.rst

   information (if not collecting via RAPI or LUXI).
 This or one of the other backends must be selected.
 The option is described in the man page **htools**\(1).

+\--mond
+  If given the program will query all MonDs to fetch data from the supported data collectors over the network.

+\--mond-data *datafile*
+  The name of the file holding the data provided by MonD, to override quering MonDs over the network.
+This is mostly used for debugging.
+The file must be in JSON format and present an array of JSON objects , one for every node, with two members.
+The first member named ``node`` is the name of the node and the second member named ``reports`` is an array of report objects.
+The report objects must be in the same format as produced by the monitoring agent.

 -m *cluster*
   Backend specification: collect data directly from the *cluster* given